Vibratory stress relief: Criteria for effective VSR treatment

-Each of these changes, which often combine, i.e., peak growth AND shifting, is consistent with a lowering of the rigidity of the workpiece.
+Each of these changes, which often combine (for example, peak growth and shifting), is consistent with a lowering of the rigidity of the workpiece.
 The workpiece rigidity is inflated by the presence of residual stress.
-In the example below, which depicts a common resonance pattern change that occurs during vibratory stress relief, the large peak grew by 47%, while simultaneously shifting to the left 28-RPM, which is less than 0.75%.
+In the example below, which depicts a common resonance pattern change that occurs during vibratory stress relief, the large peak grew by 47%, while simultaneously shifting to the left by 28 RPM, which is less than 0.75%.
 See Figure 4.

-The equipment used to perform this stress relief had vibrator speed regulation of ± 0.02%, and speed increment fine-tuning of 1-RPM, which allowed even subtle shifting of the peaks to be accurately tracked to their final, stable locale.
+The equipment used to perform this stress relief had vibrator speed regulation of ± 0.02%, and speed increment fine-tuning of 1 RPM, which allowed even subtle shifting of the peaks to be accurately tracked to their final, stable locale.

-The pattern of change, i.e., how quickly the peaks grow and shift, is faster at the beginning of vibration treatment: As treatment continues, the rate of change decreases, eventually resulting in a new, stable resonance pattern.
+The pattern of change, i.e., how quickly the peaks grow and shift, is faster at the beginning of vibration treatment: as treatment continues, the rate of change decreases, eventually resulting in a new, stable resonance pattern.
 Stability of this new resonance pattern indicates that dimensional stability of the workpiece has been achieved.

 The power plot is useful in both positioning and orienting the vibrator, and when adjusting the vibrator unbalance.
 Poor or inappropriate vibrator locations or orientations, or excessive vibrator unbalance settings, cause large peaks in the power plot.
-Use of higher-powered vibrator motors (above 2-kW) provides more "head-room" for peaks in power to be tolerated, and treatment to take place, which was the case here: The power peak at ≈ 3700-RPM was only half of the vibrator motor's 2.3-kW power capacity (top of the power scale).
+Use of higher-powered vibrator motors (above 2 kW) provides more "headroom" for peaks in power to be tolerated, and treatment to take place, which was the case here: the power peak at ≈ 3700 RPM was only half of the vibrator motor's 2.3-kW power capacity (top of the power scale).

-A Pre-Treatment Scan, which functions as a base-line, is first recorded in green.
+A pre-treatment scan, which functions as a baseline, is first recorded in green.
 The operator uses this green data set to tune upon the resonances, and monitor the growth and shifting of the resonance peaks.
-After peak growth and shifting have subsided, a Post-Treatment Scan is made (red).
-This data is superimposed on the original, green, Pre-Treatment Scan data, documenting the changes in resonance pattern.
-The stress relief treatment resulted in 47% growth of the original, large peak, while it shifted to the left 28-RPM (less than 0.75%).
+After peak growth and shifting have subsided, a post-treatment scan is made (red).
+This data is superimposed on the original, green, pre-treatment scan data, documenting the changes in resonance pattern.
+The stress relief treatment resulted in 47% growth of the original, large peak, while it shifted to the left 28 RPM (less than 0.75%).